-So, you’re thinking about getting a certification in project management.
-The list of various project management certifications, trainings, courses and credentials can seem intimidating.
+The list of various project management certifications, training courses, and credentials can seem intimidating.
 However, it’s important to know that the most popular Project Management certification may not be the best fit for you.
-Instead, the certification you choose may have more positive impact depending on your industry, location, skill-set and hopes for application.
+Instead, the certification you choose may have a more positive impact depending on your industry, location, and skill-set.

-We’ve created a guide to the best project management certifications you can get, and how to navigate choosing the correct one for your needs.
+We’ve created a guide of the best project management certifications available and how to navigate choosing the correct one for your needs.
 In this article, you’ll find valuable information on prerequisites, who looks for specialized credentials and even salary information.
-You’ll be able to choose the best certification that fits your needs for project management after reviewing these top options.
+You’ll be able to choose the certification that fits your needs after reviewing all these options.

 The Project Management Professional (PMP) certification is one of the most well-known, touted as the “gold standard of project management certification” by the Project Management Institute.
 The PMP certification is truly flexible, allowing the certified holder to apply project management expertise in nearly every industry.
 It is also globally recognized and held by project managers in every country.